Fewer competitors, new categories at OT Days chili cookoff

 “We’d love to have more juniors come out,” Harris said.
 “It could be a family event, even.”

 Judges graded their dishes on taste, aroma, presentation and more.
-They were each alloted only a single bite to base their opinions on.
+They were each allotted only a single bite to base their opinions on.
 Each judge was placed in a single category.

 “Every judge judges on their own palates,” bean judge Lynn Reuter said.
 “We’re probably more critical about beans than the average public.”